Design and Technology at Langley Mill

 Intent

 We want our children to enjoy and value Design and Technology and know why they are doing things, not just how.
 Children will understand and appreciate the value of Design and Technology in the context of their personal wellbeing and the creative and cultural industries and their many career opportunities.
-Through carefully chosen lessons based on the National Curriculum our children will explore, design, make, evaluate and assess a creation of their own or that of someone else’s.
-A wide variety of skills will be taught to do this ranging from researching and developing their design, to understanding how some key events and individuals in design and technology have helped shape the world.

 Our Design & Technology Key Knowledge Progression